commonshost/dohnut/README.md

 Started listening on 127.0.0.1:53 (udp4)
 ```

 Verify by running a DNS lookup against Dohnut.
-The lookup is proxied to the DoH service.
+The query is proxied to the DoH service.

 ```shell
 $ dig @localhost iana.org